 - Payment history, which accounts for 35% of your score;

 - Amounts owed or your credit utilization, which accounts for 30% of your score;

 - Length of credit history, which accounts for 15% of your score;

 - Types of credit, which accounts for 10% of your score;

 - Account inquiries or new credit, which account for 10% of your score.

 The first four categories are not impacted by checking your credit score.
 Payment history focuses on bills you’ve paid on time.
 Amounts owed, or credit utilization, keeps track of the money you owe and how the credit you have is being used.
 Length of credit history is the averaged amount of time your lines of credit have been open.
 Types of credit looks at the various types of credit cards, loans and accounts.
 It rewards variety as it shows you can handle multiple types of credit.
 The last category is the focus here.
 This is where credit checks or, “credit inquiries” come into play.
 Generally, the more credit inquiries you have in a short period of time, the larger the impact to your credit score — but it’s the type of inquiry that matters here.

-There are two different types of credit inquiries --- a hard inquiry, which occurs whenever you apply for credit; and a soft inquiry, which occurs whenever you access your own credit report, or an institution pulls a preapproval or promotional inquiry to pre-qualify you for a marketing offer.
-Only one has a negative impact on your credit score, and it's the hard inquiry.
+There are two different types of credit inquiries — a hard inquiry, which occurs whenever you apply for credit; and a soft inquiry, which occurs whenever you access your own credit report.
+Let’s break it down a bit further.